-Enable Turbo Mode in Opera
+Enable Hardware Acceleration in Opera

 Launch the Opera browser from your desktop.
 It resembles a red “O” for Opera.
 You can find it in your Applications folder on a Mac, or in your Start menu on Windows.
 If you don’t have Opera you can download it here.

 Once Opera has been launched, click on “Menu” located on the top left of the browser.
 From the drop down menu, select “Settings.”

 You can also use a keyboard shortcut if you prefer to perform this same function.
 That keyboard shortcut is Alt+P.

 Note: If you are on a Mac you would click on “Opera,” then find “Preferences” and click on that.

 Scroll to the bottom of the setting’s page and click on the checkbox that says “Show advanced settings.”

 Note: If you are using a Mac from the main Opera setting’s page, you want to scroll all the way down to the bottom until you see a tab called “Advanced.”
 Click on that to open more advanced settings.

 Once the advanced settings area has been opened, click on the “Browser” tab located on the left side of the window.